-As explained in Note 3.8, expected credit losses are measured as an allowance equal to 12-month ECL for stage 1 assets, or lifetime ECL for stage 2 or stage 3 assets.
-An asset moves to stage 2 when its credit risk has increased significantly since initial recognition.
+As explained in Note 3.7, expected credit losses are measured as an allowance equal to 12-month ECL for low credit risk receivables (stage 1), or lifetime ECL for significant increase in credit risk receivable (stage 2) or default receivables in credit risk (stage 3).
+A receivable moves to stage 2 when its credit risk has increased significantly since initial recognition.
 TFRS 9 does not define what constitutes a significant increase in credit risk.
 In assessing whether the credit risk of an asset has significantly increased the Company takes into account qualitative and quantitative reasonable and supportable forward looking information.

-3.25.2 Key sources of estimation uncertainty
+3.24.2 Key sources of estimation uncertainty